mcraiha/spine-unity-docs/Getting-Started.md

 	- a **.png** file which is the packed version of all your images in one texture.
 	- a **.atlas.txt** file (libGDX atlas) that has data of where each image is in the packed texture.

+// TODO: Add image of the 3 resulting files.

 > For __2D Toolkit__ users, Step 3 (packing a `.png` and `.atlas.txt`) is not necessary.
 Instead, you will have the appropriate field in your SkeletonDataAsset to assign a reference to `tk2dSpriteCollectionData`.
 To enable this, open Unity's `Preferences...` and under the `Spine` tab, you can enable TK2D.

 ### Importing into Unity
+// TODO: Add gifs for each step.
 1. Make sure your Unity project is open.
 	- It should already have a functioning Spine-Unity runtime in it.
 1. Look for the folder where you exported your 3 files. (**json**, **.atlas.txt** and **.png**)